E50 Fault – Baxi or Potterton boilers

 Reattach the lead, turn on the water and turn the power back on.

-After running the hot water the E50 fault should not come back and the water should be hot from the taps.
+After running the hot water the E50 fault should not come back.
+The water should be hot from the taps.